-The Board has designated the Company Secretary as the Officer responsible for oversighting all governance matters and coordinating disclosure of information to the ASX as well as communicating with the ASX.
+The Board has designated the role of the Company Secretary as the Officer(s) responsible for oversight on all governance matters and coordinating disclosure and communication of information to the ASX.
 The Company Secretary is responsible for ensuring that all Company announcements are made in a timely manner and are factual and do not omit any material information.
 In addition, the Company Secretary is also responsible for the following matters: